Looking For A Chiropractor In Des Moines?

 Standing posture: Maintain a neutral pelvic position.
 Your weight should be evenly distributed on your feet.
 Keep your legs straight.
 Your head should align with your spine.

 Sitting posture: A good work seat should provide good back support, armrests and a swivel platform.
-If you’re sitting, make sure your knees are straight and your hips are at the same level as your feet.
-You should be able sit straight up with support at the side of your back.
+Keep your hips and knees flat when sitting.
+You should be able to stand upright and have support in your lower back.
 If you’re using a keyboard to type, make sure your elbows point at right angles and your forearms face up.

 Take care when lifting

 While it is natural to bend your spine at the beginning, this is not an option.
-Importantly, don’t straighten your legs after lifting.
-You will use your back for most work.
+Do not straighten your legs prior to lifting.
+Otherwise, your back will do most of the work.

 Moving things: It’s better to use your leg strength and push the things along the floor than pull them.

 Proper support is essential for your back.
 It is important to ensure the wing-mirrors are correctly placed so that they don’t need to be turned.
-The pedals should always be in front of your feet.
-You should take frequent breaks if you’re on a long trip.
+You should place the pedals directly in front of you feet.
+Make sure you take plenty of breaks, especially if you are going on a long journey.
 Take a walk and get out of your car.

 A mattress should support your back while also supporting your buttocks and shoulders.
-A pillow should not be too high.
+You should not force your neck into an awkward angle with a pillow.

 The extra strain that heavy bags, purses, laptop cases, and luggage can put on your neck or spine, can cause unnecessary stress.

-You can reduce the amount you carry by using bags that are more evenly distributed, such as backpacks.
+Reduce the amount of stuff you have to carry and use bags that are lighter, like a backpack.
 Use a bag with wheels if you are able to reduce the weight.

 Risk Factors For Back Pain